 Understanding how the sampled populations relate to any larger populations sharing similar high-risk behaviour is critical to interpreting this indicator.
 The period during which people belong to a key population is more closely associated with the risk of acquiring HIV than their age.
 It is therefore desirable not to restrict analysis to young people but to report on other age groups as well.

 Trends in HIV prevalence among key populations in the capital city provide a useful indication of the performance of HIV prevention programmes in that city.
 However, they are not representative of the situation in the country as a whole.

 The addition of new sentinel sites will increase the sample’s representativeness and therefore provide a more robust point estimate of HIV prevalence.
 However, adding new sentinel sites reduces the comparability of values over time.
 As such, using consistent sites when undertaking trend analysis is important.

 Surveys exclusively covering transgender people are rare.
-Most data for transgender communities are drawn from surveys of men who have sex with men or sex workers.
+Most data for transgender communities are drawn from surveys of gay men and other men who have sex with men or sex workers.
 The risk environment reported in most transgender communities is great, placing transgender women at especially high risk of becoming HIV- positive and transmitting the infection.
 Examples from several Latin American countries demonstrate that successful surveys can be conducted in transgender communities.
 If transgender women are respondents in surveys of sex workers, include the data with sex workers as a disaggregation.
-If transgender people are respondents in surveys of men who have sex with men, include the data under the transgender tab.
+If transgender people are respondents in surveys of gay men and other men who have sex with men, include the data under the transgender tab.

 Prisoners are easily reached with services, while released individuals can be efficiently linked to appropriate care and prevention services.
 The HIV prevalence can be readily estimated and quickly provide information that can be acted on.